Introducing Seamless Payments for Creators & Brands with Banking Automation.

 For the brand side, we aimed to keep the effort minimal and maintain consistency with the current user flow.
 After discussions with developers, the only limitation we encountered was the need to trigger a modal for the user to select between paying out through a debit card or bank account before directing them to the Stripe page.

-• The feature was able to significantly scale down the manual process that developers had to plan into their sprints to go in and fix failed payments
+• We significantly scale down the manual process that developers had to plan into their sprints to go in and fix failed payments.

 The future: